robocorp/robocorp/log/README.md

 a focus on python automation, where detailed information on what happened and why a failure occurs is of vital importance.

-> Note: The current version is still alpha and it's expected that its
+> Note: The current version (1.0.0) is now in beta.
+Semantic versioning is used in the project.
-> internal format and APIs may change.
+> Note: Please note that the format of the log is not a part of the API and should
+> not be relied upon as it can change even among minor versions.

 ## Why